-Abbey Community College/Colaiste na Mainistreach is a Community College operating under the Trusteeship of Co.
-Roscommon VEC.
+Abbey Community College/Colaiste na Mainistreach is a Community College operating under the Trusteeship of Galway Roscommon ETB.
 The School is managed by a Board of Management.
-There is also a Board of Governors - one representative of the Mercy Order, one Diocese of Elphin, and one VEC.
+There is also a Board of Governors - one representative of the Mercy Order, one Diocese of Elphin, and one GRETB.
 It is funded by the Department of Education and Science and operates within the regulations and guidelines set down from time to time by that Department.
 The school has an active Parents' Association and a strong Students' Council.

 HISTORY OF THE SCHOOL